evandowning/VulDeeLocator/README.md

+This master branch is the original VulDeeLocator implementation.

+For the modifications for running the VulChecker baseline, see the `develop` branch [here](https://github.com/evandowning/VulDeeLocator/tree/develop)

 # VulDeeLocator: A Deep Learning-Based Fine-Grained Vulnerability Detector

 We propose Vulnerability Deep learning-based Locator (VulDeeLocator), a deep learning-based fine-grained vulnerability detector, for C/C++ programs with source code.
 VulDeeLocator advances the state-of-the-art by simultaneously achieving a high detection capability and a high locating precision.
 The core innovations underlying VulDeeLocator are (i) the leverage of intermediate code to accommodate semantic information that cannot be conveyed by source code-based representation, and (ii) the concept of granularity refinement for precisely pinning down locations of vulnerabilities.